 To attain the Bachelor of Laws (Graduate Entry) students will be required to complete 288 credit points consisting of: 228 credit points of Core Law studies 60 credit points of Law Elective studies.
-To be awarded a Bachelor of Laws with Honours: Students who enrolled in the Bachelor of Laws prior to 31 Dec 2014 may apply to undertake the unit Advanced Legal Research Dissertation in their later years in this degree based on the aggregate of points attributed to the top two thirds of units so listed shall then be calculated and a grade point average determined.
+To be awarded a Bachelor of Laws with Honours: Students who enrolled in the Bachelor of Laws prior to 31 Dec 2014 may apply to undertake the unit Advanced Legal Research Dissertation in their later years 7 in this degree based on the aggregate of points attributed to the top two thirds of units so listed shall then be cakulated and a grade point average determined.
 Students will be further assessed on an outline of a proposed thesis topic and availability of a college based or college affiliated supervisor.
 Students will be awarded a Bachelor of Laws with Honours (Class H1, H2A, H2B or H3) based on their aggregate of points and overall mark in Advanced Legal Research Dissertation.
 To be awarded a Bachelor of Laws (Honours) (For students enrolled post 1 January 2015): Students in any Bachelor of Laws course may apply to transfer into any Bachelor of Laws (Honours) course if the selection criteria is met.

 BLB1101 Australian Legal System in Context 12

 BLB1102 Contracts 1 12

 BLB1114 Legal Research Methods 12

 BLB1115 Torts 12

 LLW1004 Legal Interpretation 12

 LLW1001 Criminal Law 12

 LLW1002 Criminal Investigation, Procedure and Sentencing 12

 LLW1003 Legal Writing and Drafting 12

+Year 2

 BLB2125 Real Property Law 12

 LLW2004 Corporations Law 12

 LLW2005 Constitutional Law 12

 LLW3000 Australian Administrative Law 12

 LLW3008 Equity and Trusts 12

 LLW3009 Lawyers' Ethics and Professional Responsibility 12

 24 credit points of Law Elective studies

 Year 3

 LLW2008 Commercial Law 12

 LLW4000 Civil Procedure 12

 LLW4007 Evidence 12

 LLW4008 Internships and Law Practice 12

 LLW4009 Interviewing and Advocacy 12

-36 credit points of Law Elective studies
+36 credit points 36 credit points of Law Elective studies

 Law Electives

 LLW2002 International Law Practicum 12

 BLB3129 Intellectual Property Law 12

 BLB3134 Taxation Law 12

 BLB3136 Family Law in Society 12

 BLB4135 Australian Employment Law 12

 BLB4145 Human Rights Law 12

 BLB4146 Wills and the Administration of Estates 12

 LLW3002 Alternative Dispute Resolution 12

 BLB4143 Public International Law 12

 LLW2009 Indigenous People of Australia and the Law 12

 LLW2010 Privacy and Media Law 12

+LLW3007 Australian Migration Law 12

+LLW3010 Australia's Visa System 12

-Honours units available on application only:
+Honours units a vailable on application only:

 LLW5900 Advanced Legal Research Methods 12

 LLW5901 Advanced Legal Research Dissertation 12

-Bachelor of Legal Practice Management Course Code:BLLP